xhyrom/bun-discord-bot/data/tags/windows.md

 ---
-question: "Where can i found windows version of bun?"
+question: "Where can i find windows version of bun?"
 keywords:
     - "windows"
     - "windows support"